 And did you notice something?

-Higher the price, lower the level of support.
-The Ultra Boost ST is less supportive than the Sequence, which in turn is less so than the Vengeful.
-So the functional upgrade is somewhat counter-intuitive; the more you pay, lower the stability.
+Higher the price, smaller the size of the medial post.
+The Ultra Boost ST has a smaller medial component than the Sequence, which in turn has a smaller Stableframe than the Vengeful.
+So the functional upgrade is somewhat counter-intuitive; the more you pay, smaller the component.

 It’s funny how the whole running shoe business works sometimes.